edrhsmith/activiti/README.md

-# gpx-analyser
+# activiti
-Code for analysing and manipulating GPX data
+Code for analysing and manipulating activity data